Robinson Crusoes of Warsaw

-Robinson Crusoes of Warsaw were Poles who, after the end of the 1944 Warsaw Uprising and the subsequent planned destruction of Warsaw by Nazi Germany, decided to stay and hide in the ruins of the German-occupied city.
+The term Robinson Crusoes of Warsaw, or the "Warsaw Robinsons", refers to Poles (including Jews) who, after the end of the 1944 Warsaw Uprising and the subsequent planned destruction of Warsaw by Nazi Germany, decided to stay and hide in the ruins of the German-occupied city.
 The period of hiding spanned as long as three and a half months, from the day of the capitulation of the uprising, October 2, 1944, until the entry of the Red Army on January 17, 1945.
 The hideaways lived in the ruins of houses, basements, and bunkers which had been prepared ahead of time.
 They lived in extremely dire circumstances, while the city was being destroyed around them.
 Some managed to escape Warsaw, many were captured and killed by the Germans, while others survived until the withdrawal of German troops.